 On the other hand, if the moral universe is complementary, it means that a monistic model is insufficient.
-The principle of compassion does not always apply, as evident from the example of mass-immigration above.
+The principle of compassion does not always apply, as evident from the example of mass immigration above.
 It will lead to increased entropy (disorder) in society, which in turn will lead to immense human suffering.
-Nor can the principle of orderliness always give a satisfactory answer to moral problems.
+But nor can the principle of orderliness always give a satisfactory answer to moral problems.

-But why did God have to create the universe according to his own image?
-The answer would be that he had recourse to no other image because he was this image, and creation took shape as an emanation from God.
+But why did God have to create the universe in his own image?
+The answer would be that he had recourse to no other image, because he was this image, and creation took shape as an emanation from God.
 According to the Neoplatonic emanationist model, creation means deterioration, a declension of the original image.
 From a complementarian standpoint, this holds true, in a sense.
 There is no problem of evil in the transcendental state of the complementarian Form.
-Yet its implementation in reality brings with it problems that are not present in the unrealized state.
+But its implementation in reality brings with it problems that are not present in the unrealized state.
 Worldly creation is not possible without an escalation of evil and disorder.
 Good always leads to evil consequences, at least in the long-term perspective.
-To build a cathedral creates more disorder (in the way of waste-products, etc.) than it creates order in form of the splendid cathedral.
+To build a cathedral creates more disorder (in the way of waste-products, injured workers, etc.) than it gives rise to order in the form of the splendid cathedral.
 To subsidize the expansion of humanity through Third World aid is seen as the epitome of goodness.
 Yet it leads to severe environmental consequences; extinction of species, deforestation, etc. We are in the wake of an enormous tragedy.
 What could God do about it if he is supposed to be good?

 Whereas God the Father is associated with orderliness (as evident from the Old Testament) God the Son is associated with compassion.
 The Holy Spirit mediates between the two and humanity.
-It is logical to associate him with a principle of complementarity that may side with either orderliness or compassion.
+It is logical to associate the Paraclete with a principle of complementarity that may side with either orderliness or compassion.
 Since he is involved with creation he acquires something of its ambivalent complementarian nature. “[W]hoever blasphemes against the Holy Spirit never has forgiveness, but is guilty of an eternal sin” (Mark 3:29).
-It means that a this-worldly spirit must needs take part in the nature of the world, that is, its creative as well as its destructive aspects.
+It means that a this-worldly spirit must needs take part in the nature of this world; its creative as well as destructive sides.
 The wind blows wherever it pleases.
-It is up to us to follow its guidance, rather than resorting to moral fundamentalism.
-Otherwise we are damned.
+It is up to us to follow its guidance, rather than resorting to moral fundamentalism, if we are going to evade damnation.

 © Mats Winther, 2015.